Battle of Podhajce (1698): Surprise Tatars attack on camp

 In the meantime, c.
 4,000 group of Tatars that day before attacked Żaboklicki marching group, set out from Wierzbów and went through the forests reaching Polish army from the west.
 This attack was complete surprise, and Tatars defeated Polish left wing of back section.
 This caused panic in the ranks of the army giving Tatars a chance to completely defeat Potocki's army.
 The Tatars reached the camp and instead of continuing attack started to plunder the camp and slaughter people there.
 This gave Polish troops time to reorganize and execute counterattack.
 Potocki ordered to attack camp by right wing of back section.
 Also troops from broken left wing of back section joined the fight.
 After the fierce fight, resulting in heavy losses, the Tatars were driven out.

 Aftermath

 Tatars withdrawal

 The Tatars did not carry out any further attacks, withdrew and burned Mużyłów, then crossed Koropiec next to Kozova.
-Potocki suspected the Tartars trick and Polish troops for the next 2 days were on combat alert and did not pursue enemy.
+Potocki suspected the Tatars trick and Polish troops for the next 2 days were on combat alert and did not pursue enemy.
 Tatars, on the way back, sent multiple raiding groups plundering and catching slaves.
 In the second half of September, Tatars reached Kamianets.